Broadcasting solutions on networked systems of phase oscillators: Introduction

-Based on the framework developed in \cite{doan2022joins,doan2022sprectrum,chebolu2022joins}, we can represent the multilayer system as a join of matrices containing information about the intra-layer and inter-layer connnections.
-We then introduce a reduced representation of the system, which has a clear connection with the join matrix that represents the multilayer network.
-Thus, this reduced system allows us to study the dynamics of the mutilayer system in a simpler way.
-Then, we can find solutions for the reduced system and broadcast them to the multilayer networks.
-This construction offers a direct way to find equilibrium points in multilayer networks with an arbitrary number of layers and arbitrary connection scheme for nodes within the same layer (intra-layer connections).
+Based on the framework developed in \cite{doan2022joins,doan2022sprectrum,chebolu2022joins}, we can represent a network of networks, a multi-level system, by a join of matrices containing information about the connections in different levels.
+We then introduce a reduced representation of the system, which has a clear connection with the join matrix that represents the multi-level network.
+Thus, this reduced system allows us to study the dynamics of the sophisticated system in a simpler way.
+Then, we can find solutions for the reduced system and broadcast them to the original networks.
+In other words, we can use our reduced representation of the dynamical system to find solutions and then spread this dynamics to the multi-level network.
+This kind of approach has been used in the literature for the study of the dynamical behavior of these networks under different perspectives.
+For instance, Schaub \textit{et al.} have introduced a comprehensive framework to study multilayer networks using a similar idea \cite{schaub2016graph}.
+Further, cluster synchronization and its stability have been studied on these networks considering phase oscillators \cite{menara2019stability, tiberi2017synchronization}.